 Information about the RECOVERY Trial for children 10-15 years old

-Your doctors have found, or suspect, you have an infection called COVID-19, or have recently had COVID-19.
-This condition is caused by a type of virus called a coronavirus.
+Your doctors have found, or suspect, you have an infection called COVID-19 and/or influenza pneumonia “flu”, or have recently had COVID-19.
+COVID-19 is caused by a type of virus called a coronavirus.
+Influenza pneumonia is caused by a ‘flu’ virus which is different.
 Most children and young people who get coronavirus get better without coming to hospital.
 Of those who are admitted to hospital, some will need more treatment such as oxygen or machines to help breathing.
-Some children and young people have become unwell a few weeks after having COVID-19.
-The RECOVERY trial has so far found that a medicine called steroids can be used to treat people with coronavirus who need oxygen.
-We do not know which other medicines are best to use to treat coronavirus or the complications of the infection.
+Some children and young people have become unwell a few weeks after having COVID-19 with an illness called “PIMS-TS”.
+The RECOVERY trial has so far found that some medicines are helpful in people who are admitted to hospital with coronavirus.

-The reason we are doing this study is to find out if the medicines currently being tested help people get better quicker from coronavirus infection or the later illness linked to COVID-19.
+The reason we are doing this study is to find out if the medicines currently being tested help people get better quicker from coronavirus or flu infection or the later illness linked to COVID-19.

 All of the medicines you might receive in the study have been used to treat children with other medical conditions.
 The medicines are listed in the more detailed information given to your parents or guardian.
+You can have your own copy if you wish.
 If you and your parents/guardian decide that you can take part then:

 - the study doctors and nurses will examine you and take some blood tests to check it is safe for you to take part in the study.